julkue/datatables.mark.js/README.md

 Because the DataTables CDN only updates plugins at own releases and you can't specify an explicit plugin version, it's recommended to use jsDelivr.

+### Dependencies

+This plugin depends on:

+- DataTables v1.10.6+
+- jQuery v1.7+ (necessary by DataTables)
+- mark.js v6.2+ (jQuery plugin)

+When using a module loader like RequireJS they will be loaded automatically.

 ### Integration